The greatest competition in club football, the Champions League is arguably the biggest stage in the sport.

-Chasing an unprecedented European and domestic treble, Sir Alex Ferguson’s side found themselves two goals down in just 11 minutes at Juventus in the semi-final second leg, their hopes of advancing to the final seemingly over with the score 3-1 on aggregate.
+Chasing an unprecedented treble, Sir Alex Ferguson’s side found themselves two goals down in just 11 minutes at Juventus in the semi-final second leg, their hopes of advancing to the final seemingly over with the score 3-1 on aggregate.

-The formidable Italian outfit had reached the final in each of the three season’s prior to their meeting with United, but the sheer will of their combative Irish central midfielder would drag United back from the brink.
+The formidable Italian outfit had reached the final in each of the three previous seasons, but the sheer will of their combative captain would drag United back from the brink.

-Keane would glance home a header to reduce the arrears, but after picking up a booking the narrative would change, the club’s captain set to miss the final should United progress.
+Keane glanced home a header to reduce the arrears, but after picking up a booking the narrative changed, with the Irishman destined to miss the final should United progress.

-Undeterred, Keane would cover every blade of grass to drag United through, goals from Dwight Yorke and Andy Cole eventually sealing their place in a final they would win, immortalising themselves as treble winners.
+Undeterred, Keane covered every blade of grass to drag United through.
+Goals from Dwight Yorke and Andy Cole eventually sealed their place in a final they would win, immortalising themselves as treble winners.

 Ronaldo vs Manchester United, 2003

-Arriving at Old Trafford in possession of a 3-1 first-leg lead, Real Madrid’s Galacticos would survive a topsy-turvy second leg to progress courtesy of their superstar Brazilian forward.
+Arriving at Old Trafford in possession of a 3-1 first-leg lead, Real Madrid’s Galacticos survived a topsy-turvy second leg to progress, courtesy of their superstar Brazilian forward.

-The reigning Ballon d’Or winner had inspired Brazil to World Cup success the previous summer before heading to Spain, where he would quickly become a fan’s favourite amongst the famously demanding Los Blancos fans.
+The reigning Ballon d’Or winner had inspired Brazil to World Cup success the previous summer before heading to Spain, where he quickly became a fans’ favourite among the famously demanding Madridistas.

-Arguably the most iconic display of his Real Madrid career came in this quarter-final second leg, Ronaldo scoring a superb hat-trick to earn a standing ovation from both sets of supporters.
-Manchester United would do their utmost to turn the tie, but each time Ronaldo would respond in style.
+Arguably the most iconic display of his Real Madrid career came in this quarter-final second leg, where Ronaldo scored a superb hat-trick to earn a standing ovation from both sets of supporters.
+Manchester United would do their utmost to turn the tie, but each time Ronaldo responded in stunning style.

-A thrilling encounter would see United claim a 4-3 victory on the night, but the evening belonged to the brilliance and ruthless finishing of O Fenomeno.
+A thrilling encounter saw United claim a 4-3 victory on the night, but the evening belonged to the brilliance and ruthless finishing of O Fenomeno.

 Steven Gerrard vs AC Milan, 2005

-Arguably the performance that defined Steven Gerrard, the Liverpool midfielder would captain his boyhood side on a surprise run to the Champions League final in 2005, a dream venture that would soon turn into a nightmare.
+Arguably the performance that defined Steven Gerrard, the Liverpool midfielder captained his boyhood side on a surprise run to the Champions League final in 2005, a dream venture that would soon turn into a nightmare.

 Facing an AC Milan side containing stellar names such as Andrea Pirlo, Kaka and Andriy Shevchenko, Liverpool were horribly exposed in a first-half in Istanbul that saw them chasing shadows for much of the contest.

-Rafael Benitez’s side would head for the interval 3-0 down, their dreams seemingly over in embarrassment on football’s biggest stage.
+Rafael Benitez’s side trailed after just 52 seconds and headed for the interval 3-0 down, their dreams seemingly over in an embarrassment on football’s biggest stage.
 What would happen, however, would be the greatest turnaround in final history.

-With Gerrard as the catalyst, Liverpool would turn the final on its head in a stunning six-minute spell.
-It would be the Liverpool skipper who would head home his side’s first, before his burst into the box won the penalty for Xabi Alonso to equalise at the second attempt.
+With Gerrard as the catalyst, Liverpool turned the final on its head in a stunning six-minute spell.
+It was the Liverpool skipper who headed home his side’s first, before the midfielder’s burst into the box won the penalty for Xabi Alonso to equalise at the second attempt.

-An all-action display would see him fill in at right-back as Liverpool rode their luck to reach a penalty shoot-out, goalkeeper Jerzy Dudek’s heroics sealing the club’s fifth European Cup and helping to secure Gerrard’s place in Anfield folklore.
+An all-action display saw him fill in at right-back as Liverpool rode their luck to reach a penalty shoot-out, with goalkeeper Jerzy Dudek’s heroics sealing the club’s fifth European Cup and helping to secure Gerrard’s place in Anfield folklore.

 Gareth Bale vs Inter, 2010

-The Welsh winger would be beginning to make his name as a star at Tottenham, becoming the team’s talisman and announcing himself to world football with an electric display in the San Siro.
+The Welsh winger was rising to prominence as the exciting star of an emerging Tottenham team, becoming the team’s talisman and announcing himself to world football with an unforgettable display in the San Siro.

-The North London side were enduring a nightmare on Italian soil in 2010, reduced to 10-men after just eight minutes following goalkeeper Heurelho Gomes’ red card and finding themselves 4-0 down to the reigning European champions at half-time.
+The north London side were enduring a nightmare on Italian soil, reduced to 10-men after just eight minutes following goalkeeper Heurelho Gomes’ red card and finding themselves 4-0 down to the reigning European champions at half-time.

-However, Bale would drag Spurs back into the contest almost singlehandedly, dismantling one of the world’s finest right-backs in Maicon with a scintillating display of pace and finishing.
-Three times the buccaneering Bale would rampage down the left flank and fire home, a shell-shocked Inter relieved to hang on for the final whistle.
+However, Bale dragged Spurs back into the contest almost singlehandedly, dismantling one of the world’s finest right-backs in Maicon with a scintillating display of pace and finishing.
+Three times the buccaneering Bale rampaged down the left flank explosively before firing home, with a shell-shocked Inter relieved to hang on for the final whistle.

-Bale would produce a similarly devastating performance in the return fixture as Spurs thrashed Inter 3-1 at White Hart Lane, the youngster beginning to make the world’s leading clubs take notice.
+Bale produced a similarly devastating performance in the return fixture as Spurs thrashed Inter 3-1 at White Hart Lane, as the youngster began to make the world’s leading clubs sit up and take notice.

 Lionel Messi vs Arsenal 2010

-Few players have lit up the Champions League quite like Lionel Messi, who could have featured on this list several times over following some breathtaking displays in recent years.
+Few players have lit up the Champions League quite like Lionel Messi, who could have featured on this list several times over following some breathtaking displays.

-We’ve opted for his one-man destruction of Arsene Wenger’s Arsenal in 2010, the Argentine superstar producing a performance of the highest quality to eliminate the North London side in the quarter-finals.
+We’ve opted for his one-man destruction of Arsene Wenger’s Arsenal in 2010, as the Argentine superstar produced a performance of the highest quality to eliminate the north London side in the quarter-finals.

 Nicklas Bendtner’s early goal had threatened to cause a shock at the Camp Nou, though Messi was in no mood for it and simply tore Arsenal’s defence apart.

-He would help himself to four goals in a ruthless display, his unique blend of evasive movement and dribbling coupled with a finishing masterclass in Catalonia.
+He helped himself to four goals in a ruthless display, as his unique blend of evasive movement and dribbling tormented Arsenal during a finishing masterclass in Catalonia.

-Arsenal boss Arsene Wenger would label Messi as the greatest player he had ever seen following the clash, the quite frankly ridiculous and arrogant questions of whether the superstar could cut it in English football destroyed forever more.
+Arsenal boss Arsene Wenger labelled Messi as the greatest player he had ever seen following the clash.
+The quite frankly ridiculous and arrogant questions of whether the superstar could cut it in English football were destroyed forever more.